 Understanding Capital Gains Taxation

 In Canada an investor must pay tax on any capital gains which are realized during the year.
-A capital gain (or loss) is the difference between your adjusted cost base – similar to the weighted average cost – of a position and your selling price.
+A capital gain (or loss) is the difference between your adjusted cost base of a position and your selling price.
+Your adjusted cost base of any particular investment is the weighted average purchase cost plus any adjustments for Return of Capital distributions.

-For tax purposes, only 50% of the gain is taxed at your marginal tax rate.
+For tax purposes, only 50% of the capital gain is included for taxation at your marginal tax rate.
 This is very different from being taxed at 50% of the marginal tax rate!

 Let's say you purchased $100,000 of XYZ.
 It's now worth $200,000 and you sell all of it.
 This means you have a $100,000 capital gain.
 At 50% inclusion (the correct way to calculate), you could essentially pretend you have a taxable regular income of $50,000.
 Your tax bill on this amount is $8,910 for the 2017 tax year, or a true rate of 8.91% after adjustments if you live in Ontario.